3 shot and 5 in custody after gunfire disrupts Philadelphia Eid event, police say

 “Last year, someone set off firecrackers and scared everyone,” Weatherford said.
 “This is just a celebration of life for God to forgive us for our sins.
 There’s one month that God chains the devil down, so whoever did this can’t even blame the devil.”

 The motive for the shooting was not immediately clear.
-The suspects include four males and a female, Philadelphia Police Commissioner Kevin Bethel said at a news conference.
+The suspects include four males and a female, Bethel said.

 Eid al-Fitr is an Islamic holiday marking the end of Ramadan, the month when devout Muslims fast daily from dawn to sunset.
 Ramadan is a time of increased worship, charity, and good deeds.
 Eid al-Fitr means the feast, or festival, of breaking the fast.